Amisulpride: Pharmacodynamics

+Pharmacokinetics

+The oral bioavailability of amisulpride is 48%.
+Its plasma protein binding is 16%.
+The drug is metabolized by the liver but its metabolism is minimal.
+Its elimination half-life is 12 hours.
+Amisulpride is eliminated in urine (23–46%) and feces and is excreted mostly unchanged.

+Chemistry

+Amisulpride is a benzamide derivative.
+It is structurally related to other benzamide dopamine receptor antagonists employed as antipsychotics and antiemetics including levosulpiride, metoclopramide, nemonapride, remoxipride, sulpiride, sultopride, tiapride, and veralipride.
+Chemically, it is also known as aminosultopride, differing from sultopride only in possessing an amino substituent on its benzene ring.

-History of US Clinical Development
+History

+Amisulpride was introduced by Sanofi-Aventis in the 1990s.
+Its patent expired by 2008, and generic formulations became available.

+United States clinical development

-The U.S. Food and Drug Administration (FDA) approved a 10mg/4mL amisulpride IV formulation for use in post-operative nausea based on evidence from four clinical trials of 2323 subjects undergoing surgery or experiencing nausea and vomiting after the surgery.
+The U.S. Food and Drug Administration (FDA) approved a 10 mg/4mL amisulpride IV formulation for use in post-operative nausea based on evidence from four clinical trials of 2323 subjects undergoing surgery or experiencing nausea and vomiting after the surgery.
 The trials were conducted at 80 sites in the United States, Canada and Europe.

 Two trials (Trials 1 and 2) enrolled subjects scheduled to have surgery.
 Subjects were randomly assigned to receive either amisulpride or a placebo drug at the beginning of general anesthesia.
 In Trial 1, subjects received amisulpride or placebo alone, and in Trial 2, they received amisulpride or placebo in combination with one medication approved for prevention of nausea and vomiting.
 Neither the subjects nor the health care providers knew which treatment was being given until after the trial was complete.

 The trials counted the number of subjects who had no vomiting and did not use additional medications for nausea or vomiting in the first day (24 hours) after the surgery.
 The results then compared amisulpride to placebo.

 The other two trials (Trials 3 and 4) enrolled subjects who were experiencing nausea and vomiting after surgery.
 In Trial 3, subjects did not receive any medication to prevent nausea and vomiting before surgery and in Trial 4 they received the medication, but the treatment did not work.
 In both trials, subjects were randomly assigned to receive either amisulpride or placebo.
 Neither the subjects nor the health care providers knew which treatment was being given until after the trial was complete.

 The trials counted the number of subjects who had no vomiting and did not use additional medications for nausea or vomiting in the first day (24 hours) after the treatment.
 The trial compared amisulpride to placebo.

 The FDA has not approved amisulpride for use in any psychiatric indication.
 LB Pharmaceuticals is developing N-methyl amisulpride for the use in the treatment of schizophrenia; a Phase 2 first-in-patient study is planned for 2023.